UA-ResearchComputing-HPC/hpc-documentation/docs/software/modules/index.md

     Typically, the latest available software release is set as the default module version.
 This means that running module load <software> without specifying a version will load the most recent version (with some exceptions).

     This behavior may not always be desirable.
 For example, if you rely on a specific version for your analyses and a newer version becomes the default, your workflow may break.
-To avoid this, {==we recommend explicitly specifying module versions to ensure a stable and reproducible environment==}.
+To avoid this, ==we recommend explicitly specifying module versions to ensure a stable and reproducible environment==.

 - **Module Removal**

-    Multiple versions of software are often provided as modules. {==Versions that have reached end of life (EOL) may be removed during scheduled maintenance windows==}.
+    Multiple versions of software are often provided as modules. ==Versions that have reached end of life (EOL) may be removed during scheduled maintenance windows==.
 For example, Python 3.6 reached EOL in late 2021 and was subsequently removed.

     We also reserve the right to remove older versions as newer ones become available.